abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/readme.md

 ## 📌 Overview

-This repository documents a complete, multi-phase **Cybersecurity and DevSecOps lab** designed to simulate a realistic enterprise environment.
+This repository documents a complete, multi-phase **Cybersecurity, Software Engineering, and DevSecOps lab** designed to simulate a realistic enterprise environment.
 The lab covers:

 - Network segmentation
-- Secure service deployment
+- Secure service development and deployment
 - IAM (Identity and Access Management)
 - Centralized monitoring
 - Secure CI/CD